-With summer coming up, and the outdoor holidays that include celebration, we thought we would pass along information on how to thicken alcoholic beverages.
+With the holidays coming up we thought we would pass along information on how to thicken alcoholic beverages for the dysphagia diet.

 Hydration is important for the dysphagia patient, so it is important to have the ability to thicken many types of beverages.
 There is an art to thickening liquids, including fruit juices, milk, coffee and tea, sodas and other carbonated beverages and alcoholic beverages.
 Don’t be shocked.
 Not every dysphagia patient is alcohol-restricted.
 One company has thought this need for hydration through and has created an excellent line of products for every type of beverage.
 It is called Slõ Drinks.
 They have a special line for beer, wine and bar drinks.
 If you are cleared for the consumption of alcoholic beverages, the product is sold on their website.